viyer28/autocomplete/README.md

 # autocomplete

+We are going to "interview" 10 people.
+5 novices, 5 experts.

-We will ask users to complete writing 5 different functions in Python:
+We will ask users to complete writing 5 different functions in Python (varying order for each user):
   1. Control -- no autocomplete feature here
-  2.
-  3.
-  4.
-  5.
+  2. Press tab to complete word + grayed out in-place (i.e. gmail)
+  3. Press right key to complete word + grayed out in-place (i.e. gmail)
+  4. Press tab to complete word + list of options below
+  5. Press right key to complete word + list of options below